daenvil/vegancraft/docs/README.md

 Plant-based alternatives for string, leather, and beds.
 Use together with _Acacia Gum_ to have fully vegan leather.

-More info and individual datapack download: _[Acacia Gum](https://github.com/daenvil/vegancraft/wiki/Ethical-Textiles)_
+More info and individual datapack download: _[Ethical Textiles](https://github.com/daenvil/vegancraft/wiki/Ethical-Textiles)_

 ### Resourcepack